 The mix of skills and experience that the Board is looking to achieve in its membership is reviewed by the Nomination Committee on an ongoing basis.
 The following table sets out the Board's desired mix of skills and experience, together with that of the current Board.
-There are no material changes to the Board skills matrix from FY21.
-In line with the Group's gender diversity targets set out in the Inclusion Policy, female representation on the Board is just over 44 per cent at 30 June 2022, which exceeds the target of 40 per cent.
+There are no material changes to the Board skills matrix from FY22.

-Board Skills and experience Number of Directors Executive leadership CEO level or senior executive international experience people and culture leadership. including 9 Board experience and governance Experience as a non-executive director or member of body and experience with complex governance struct • Finance and accounting Senior executive or equivalent experience in financial and reporting, corporate finance, capital management risk and internal controls. ° / Health, safety, environment and sustainability Experience in leading health, safety, environmental, so responsibility and sustainability initiatives. cial 6 Real estate management, development or funds ma Experience in real estate management, property deve generation, capital partnering, construction and funds opment, asset 6 Mirvac strategic focus areas Experience in the Group's strategic focus areas includ centricity, urban future thinking, community and gove relations, technology and innovation.
-9 rolatione, coefficiegy and innovation.
+Board Skills and experience Directors

+Executive leadership

+CEO level or senior executive international experience including people and culture leadership.

+Board experience and governance

+Experience as a non-executive director or member of a governance body and experience with complex governance structures.

+Finance and accounting

+Senior executive or equivalent experience in financial accounting and reporting, corporate finance, capital management strategies, risk and internal controls.

+Health, safety, environment and sustainability

+Experience in leading health, safety, environmental, social responsibility and sustainability initiatives.
+5

+Mirvac strategic focus areas

+Experience in the Group's strategic focus areas including, customer centricity, urban future thinking, community and government relations, technology and innovation.

+Real estate management, development or funds management

+Experience in real estate management, property development, asset generation, capital partnering, construction and funds management.

 The Board recognises that its value is not limited to the experience and skills set out above.
-In addition to bringing independent judgement to Board discussions, the Board offers a broad range of backgrounds, life experiences and thinking styles to draw out key issues and provide management with strategic guidance and constructive challenge.
+In addition to bringing independent judgement to Board discussions, the Board as a whole offers a broad range of backgrounds, life experiences and thinking styles to draw out key issues and provide management with strategic guidance and constructive challenge.
 These personal attributes are a precondition for appointment, rather than forming part of the skills matrix.

-In addition, Non-Executive Directors must, prior to appointment, confirm they have sufficient time available to fulfil their roles, the absence of unmanageable conflicts of interest, and the skills, experience and judgement to undertake the role of a Non-Executive Director.
+In addition, Non-Executive Directors must, prior to appointment, confirm they have sufficient time available to fulfil their roles, the absence of unmanageable conflicts of interest, and the skills, experience and judgement to undertake the role of a non-executive director.

-Following completion of the Board performance review for FY22, the Nomination Committee has confirmed that the Board has the desired mix of mix of skills, experience and attributes to continue to operate as an effective Board.
+The Board performance review for FY23 and the Nomination Committee have confirmed that the Board has the desired mix of mix of skills, experience and attributes to continue to operate as an effective Board.